How Many Sets Should You Do Per Muscle Group Per Week?

 That leaves some muscles untended, but we can fix that with isolation exercises.
 You can do biceps curls after your pulls and triceps extensions after your presses.
 You might also want some lateral raises.
 And maybe some calf raises and neck exercises.

-If we give each muscle group 10 sets per week, that would give us a weekly training volume of 40 total sets.
-From there, we add in some isolation exercises, and we up to around 60.
+If we give each muscle group 10 sets per week, that gives us a weekly training volume of 40 sets.
+From there, we can add some isolation exercises, bringing us up to around 60.
+From there, we can add in some isolation exercises, bringing us up to around 60.
+That gives us about 15 sets per muscle on average, which is right in the middle of the ideal range.

 Dr. Eric Helms has 55 weekly sets in his most popular beginner program.
 We work up to a little over 65 sets in our Bony to Beastly Program.
 That’s enough to produce some of the fastest muscle growth I’ve ever seen anywhere: